 I can see a collection of virtual heads nodding to many of these issues.
 We have been there and dealt with them far too long.
 So, what can you do to ensure your organization meets its real estate goals and avoids falling victim to bad decision making?
 We have some tried and true methods that have set up Fortune 500 organizations to drive forward with confidence.

 Now, don't you want to know how to put together a truly effective real estate plan?
-Keep an eye out for part 2 of this blog series, coming soon!
+Read part 2 of this blog series.